angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 ### Spell Pierce / Flusterstorm

 These are both proven and effective disruption / protection pieces.
-{{Spell Pierce}} has the added benefit of being able to deal with a Chalice or Narset in addition to other stack based interaction whereas {{Flusterstorm}} is just generally more efficient, normally able to win a large counterwar by itself (generally only superceeded by an opposing Veil or sometimes another Fluster.
+:card[Spell Pierce] has the added benefit of being able to deal with a Chalice or Narset in addition to other stack based interaction whereas :card[Flusterstorm] is just generally more efficient, normally able to win a large counterwar by itself (generally only superceeded by an opposing Veil or sometimes another Fluster.
 Both are of course *soft* counters and thus, like Daze, can lose effectiveness in a longer game.
-These are perfectly fine to be used in a pile, especially with an excess of {U} available however, unlike the other, more proactive pieces, these can't be used effectively alongside {{Lion's Eye Diamond}}.
+These are perfectly fine to be used in a pile, especially with an excess of {U} available however, unlike the other, more proactive pieces, these can't be used effectively alongside :card[Lion's Eye Diamond].

 ## Example Scenarios